Linwei-Chen/CASID/README.md

 ## Dataset  Download

+Some dataset samples are available at [link](https://pan.baidu.com/s/1Y8XgLWDEomH7Z16i3r3Ufw) (code: casi).

-The dataset will be released soon.
+The whole dataset will be released soon.